ZionDevelopers/DathusGatekeeper/README.md

 dgk_scatman_enabled, 1, 0/1, "Enable or Disable the Dathus' Gatekeeper Server-wide Scatman's mode notification and music play"
 ```

+### IP Database
+This addon comes with one, which you can download from Github, but is an outdated one, [GeoIPDatabase][] save as geoip-db.txt on data/dathus_gatekeeper/.

+If you manage to find an updated version of GeoIP1 Lite "GeoIPCountryCSV.zip" from maxmind send to us here, The version we got is from 2017-12-06.

 ### License

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.